 Overnight Camping

 Julia Pfeiffer Burns State Park offers two hike-in, environmental tent campsites.
 These sites, in a cypress grove with spectacular views of the Big Sur coastline, offer picnic areas, storage cabinets and restrooms.
 Fires are not allowed at Julia Pfeiffer Burns State Park; only propane stoves and lanterns are allowed.
 Dogs are not allowed at Julia Pfeiffer Burns State Park.
-Camp sites can be reserved online.
+Campsites can be reserved online.
 When you arrive, register and pay fees at Pfeiffer Big Sur State Park, then head to Julia Pfeiffer Burns State Park.

 Scuba Diving

 Scuba diving in the Julia Pfeiffer Burns Underwater Area is allowed only with a special-use permit.
-Divers must bring their dive card and practice the buddy system.
+Divers must bring their dive cards and practice the buddy system.
 Call the Big Sur Station at 831-667-2315 for more information.

 Hiking

-The most popular trail at Julia Pfeiffer Burns State Park is Waterfall Overlook Trail, a wheelchair accessible trail accessed from the south parking lot or the stairs near the entrance kiosk.
+The most popular trail at Julia Pfeiffer Burns State Park is Waterfall Overlook Trail, a wheelchair-accessible trail accessed from the south parking lot or the stairs near the entrance kiosk.
 It ends at an observation deck with a panoramic view of the Pacific Ocean.
 A less-known trail is the Partington Canyon Trail, located two miles north of the Julia Pfeiffer Burns State Park entrance on Highway One.
 It is generally used by divers for beach access, as it runs down to the shore and through a rock tunnel.

 See the Julia Pfeiffer Burns State Park online trail map at the California State Parks website for more information.
-There is no beach access at Julia Pfeiffer Burns State park.
-Cliff areas beyond the fenced boundaries are strictly off limits for safety concerns.
+There is no beach access at Julia Pfeiffer Burns State Park.
+Cliff areas beyond the fenced boundaries are strictly off-limits for safety concerns.

 Map and Directions